MorrellLAB/MorrellLab.github.io/_people/Malik-Samuel.md

 twitter:
 ---

-Malik is an undergraduate student who hopes to study mechanical engineering.
+Malik is a previous undergraduate student who hopes to study mechanical engineering.